70th Armor Regiment: End of war in Germany

 In late January 1945 the 70th Tank Battalion was alerted that they would soon be on the move again.
 On 4 February, the battalion once again crossed into Germany to the west of Buchet.
 The battalion made steady progress eastward against sometimes spirited defense supporting the infantry regiments of the 4th Infantry Division to the outskirts of Prüm until ordered to go on the defensive on 12 February.
 Virtually out of contact with the enemy, the battalion used the time to train new replacements and catch up on administrative actions.
-On 1 March, the battalion went back on the offensive, supporting the infantry attach on Prüm.
+On 1 March, the battalion went back on the offensive, supporting the infantry attack on Prüm.
 The break had given the Germans an opportunity to stiffen their defenses, and the battalion suffered 9 killed and 18 wounded in just two days of action.
 On 8–9 March, the battalion (minus Company C), participated in a raid as part of Task Force Rhino, and advanced 30 km northeast to the town of Reifferscheid—nearly half of the remaining distance to the Rhine River.
 Signaling that German defense was on the verge of collapsing, resistance was light, disorganized and dispirited, with over 1,500 prisoners taken by the task force in just over 24 hours.